Iberia pilots strike, 150 flights cancelled

 IAG and Iberia say starting the new airline is the only way to make the loss-making Spanish unit profitable.

-European airlines are battling soaring fuel prices, weak demand from cash-strapped passengers and the burden of new taxes on air travel as well as fierce competition from low-cost carriers such as Ryanair (RYA.I) and EasyJet (EZJ.L).
+European airlines are battling soaring fuel prices, weak demand from cash-strapped passengers and the burden of new taxes on air travel as well as fierce competition from low-cost carriers such as Ryanair and EasyJet.